paveloom-j/HillRegions.jl/docs/src/index.md

 ```

-A complimentary package to add the recipe to
+A complementary package to add the recipe to
 [`Plots.jl`](https://github.com/JuliaPlots/Plots.jl) for plotting Hill regions.

 ## Package Features